 Commissioner Dickenson pointed out that the Community Marin document and the proposed Baylands Protection Corridor proposed by environmental organizations did not intend to include the small parcels within the Baylands Corridor.
 He stated that he believed it is an issue that must be clarified in order to know how to deal with different areas, small-developed lots and large undeveloped parcels.
 Commissioner Dickenson also commented on issues concerning the St. Vincent's/Silveira properties, noting that the City of San Rafael decided not to annex the property, and stating that all previous planning studies assumed that the City would annex the land.
-He further stated that at a previous meeting he asked the LAFCO Executive Director whether or not LAFCO had any ability to force annexation of the property and the answer from LAFCO was "No." Commissioner Dickenson continued his comments stating that the City of San Rafael has made it very clear to the public, property owners, and Board that the City has no interest in annexing the St. Vincent's/Silveira properties, noting that this leaves the properties to function as an unincorporated community separator between the cities of Novato and San Rafael.
+He further stated that at a previous meeting he asked the LAFCO Executive Director whether or not LAFCO had any ability to force annexation of the property and the answer from LAFCO was "No." Commissioner Dickenson continued his comments stating that the City has no interest in annexing the St. Vincent's/Silveira properties to function as an unincorporated community separator between the cities of Novato and San Rafael.